 - Food service: if the event involves serving food, a permit from Interior Health may be required

-- Access to power: if the event is in a park and requires power, a permit from the BC Safety Authority will be necessary
+- Access to power: if the event is in a park and requires power, please discuss the options with a Community Development Coordinator

 - Waste Removal: event organizers are responsible for removing and disposing any resulting garbage and/or recyclables

-Permits and permissions do not need to be in place prior to applying, staff will assist applicants in obtaining the necessary requirements.
+*Permits and permissions do not need to be in place prior to applying for Neighbourhood Event support.
+A Community Development Coordinator will assist applicants in obtaining the necessary requirements.

-Application forms will be available beginning March 15th, 2018.
+Application forms will be available beginning March 16th, 2020 and accepted on an ongoing basis.
 It is highly recommended that applications be submitted a minimum of four weeks prior to the event date in order to ensure ample time for review and to address any potential concerns.
 Applications that are submitted two weeks or less from the proposed event date cannot be considered.
-The last possible date for an event is October 15, 2018.
+The last possible date for an event is October 18, 2020.

-*A maximum of twenty events will be supported during 2018.
+*A maximum of twenty five events will be supported during 2020.

-Applications will be reviewed by the Neighbourhood Development Coordinators who will:
+Applications will be reviewed by the Community Development Coordinators who will:

 - Consult with applicable City departments depending on the nature of the proposed event